U.S. launches ambitious Alzheimer's plan with research push

 It includes development of new training for doctors, a public education campaign, including TV advertisements and a website -- www.alzheimers.gov -- to help families and carers find services and support.

-Sebelius said the plan was a national one, not a federal one, because it would require efforts from both public and private sectors to address the burden of Alzheimer's disease.
+"These actions are the cornerstones of an historic effort to fight Alzheimer's disease," HHS Secretary Kathleen Sebelius said in a statement.

-"This is a strong plan that promises important progress when implemented," said Harry Johns, president and chief executive of the Alzheimer's Association.
-"For all Americans - not just the more than 5 million living with Alzheimer's and their 15 million caregivers today - this plan is an historic achievement."
+"This is a national plan - not a federal one, because reducing the burden of Alzheimer's will require the active engagement of both the public and private sectors."

-Some have criticized the 2025 goal for a treatment as being too ambitious given the state of the science, and it was the subject of lengthy debate in the advisory council tasked with helping to write the national plan.
+The 2025 goal has been the subject of lengthy debate in the advisory council tasked with helping to write the national plan.

 "We had people saying it was overly ambitious and we had people who said it wasn't ambitious enough," said Don Moulds, principal deputy assistant secretary for planning and evaluation at HHS, in a telephone interview.